anshulg825/ML-Mini-Projects/README.md

 # Machine-Leaning-Mini-Projects

-Some of the mini projects I implemented while learning new courses related to Machine Learning
+Some of the mini projects I implemented while learning new concepts related to Machine Learning